Richard Realf

 Richard Realf (14 June 1832, Framfield, East Sussex, England – 28 October 1878, Oakland, California) was a poet who lived in many places throughout the United States, and whose work was informed by these travels.
 An obituary called him "a singularly unhappy man".

 Early success

 At the age of fifteen he began to write verses, and two years later he became amanuensis to a lady in Brighton.
-A traveling lecturer on phrenology recited some of young Realf's poems, as illustrations of ideality, and thereupon several literary people in Brighton sought him out and encouraged him.
+A traveling lecturer on phrenology recited some of young Realf's poems, as illustrations of ideality.
+Thereupon several literary people in Brighton sought him out and encouraged him, particularly Lady Byron, widow of these poet.
 Under their patronage a collection of his poems was published, entitled "Guesses at the Beautiful" (London, 1852).
-Realf spent a year in Leicestershire, studying scientific agriculture, and in 1854 came to the United States.
+Realf spent a year in Leicestershire, studying scientific agriculture with a relative of Lady Byron, Charles Noel and in 1854 came to the United States after a doomed love affair with Joel's young daughter Alice.
+Upon this being discovered Lady Byron arranged for Realf to go to America and given a teaching post at a school, Five Points Mission.